Prateekj7/template/BLANK_README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get started, first clone the app to your local machine.
+We use Cloud base DB so you can run our app from any machine from anywhere.
+Just follow the steps!

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is what you need to use for the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g